 Multichannel marketing examples

-This company's application enables short-term vacation rentals.
+Vrbo.
+This company's application enables users to book short-term vacation rentals.
 Vrbo tailors its website and application experience to work on multiple devices and meet customers where they are.
-It distributes user generated content -- like pictures and reviews of vacations booked using the app -- across social media platforms to appeal to prospective users and raise brand awareness.
+It distributes user-generated content -- like pictures and reviews of vacations booked using the app -- across social media platforms to appeal to prospective users and raise brand awareness.

-Vrbo serves social media users targeted advertisements using search query information carried across platforms.
+Vrbo serves social media users with targeted advertisements using search query information carried across platforms.
 If someone searches for vacation information on one platform, Vrbo can use insights from that search to serve an advertisement at another time.
-Doing this increases brand reach and improves customer retention, reengagement and brand loyalty.
+This increases brand reach and improves customer retention, reengagement and brand loyalty.

+CVS.
 CVS aims to replicate the in-store pharmacy experience through its web and mobile applications.
-Customers can check and fill prescriptions, register for COVID-19 services and handle other shopping needs on the platform.
+Customers can check and fill prescriptions, register for health services and handle other shopping needs on the platform.
 The application has an online chat function that lets customers speak to a pharmacist.
 Customers can also receive in-app notifications and text notifications about their prescriptions.
-By coordinating digital channels with the physical customer experience, CVS increases brand reach, makes messaging consistent and increases convenience for customers.
+By coordinating digital channels with the physical customer experience strategy, CVS increases brand reach, makes messaging consistent and increases convenience for customers.

 Multichannel marketing vs. omnichannel marketing

+Multichannel marketing.
 In multichannel marketing, each channel exists in a silo.
-Some information is restricted to that channel, and there are boundaries between channels.
+Some information is restricted to that channel and there are boundaries between channels.
 This creates information silos and inconsistencies across channels.
-It can force customers to have to repeatedly provide or view the same information.
-Customers are then left with the impression that the organization has a limited understanding of the customer journey.
+Customers might be forced to repeatedly provide or view the same information, leaving them with the impression that the organization has a limited understanding of the customer journey.

+Omnichannel marketing.
 Omnichannel marketing is an evolution of multichannel marketing.
 It removes barriers between channels and eliminates information silos.
 It does this by carrying information about the customer -- and for the customer -- between channels, so that the same information is available on every channel.
-As a result, there is more consistency across channels in terms of the information provided, the branding and the feel of the experience.
+As a result, there's more consistency across channels in terms of the information provided, the branding and the feel of the experience.

 Omnichannel marketing also reduces repetition across channels.
 The omnichannel environment retains customer behavior across channels and along the customer journey.
-If a customer starts in one channel, they do not have to repeat steps or view redundant information as they switch channels.
+If a customer uses one channel, they don't have to repeat steps or view redundant information as they switch channels.
 All the channels are equally aware of customer behavior and provide a coordinated, seamless experience.
 This information sharing also gives organizations a better understanding of how customers behave and their preferences.

-Learn about four best practices for customer data collection that satisfy both business and customer needs.
+Learn about seven best practices for customer data collection that satisfy government regulations and fulfill business and customer needs.